GemHunt/lighting-augmentation/README.md

 **To reproduce the results:**
 * Download the dataset: http://www.gemhunt.com/cents.tar
-* Run label.py to label one heads and one tails coin
+* Run label.py to randomly label one heads and one tails coin
 * Build a caffe model (I use DIGITS) and put it in the heads_tails_model dir
 * Run infer.py to classify the dataset and view the results